jcansdale/TestDriven.Net-Issues/README.md

 # TestDriven.Net

-## The latest build of TestDriven.Net 4.0-alpha is available here: http://testdriven.net/download.aspx
+## The latest build of TestDriven.Net 4.0-beta is available here: http://testdriven.net/download.aspx

 ### It includes support for .NET Core and Visual Studio "15" preview versons.
-It is "alpha" in the sense that it's feature incomplete, not that it will take your firstborn. :wink: Please give it a try and report any issues you find.
-I want to make it as useful as possible.

 ### You can read the release notes here: http://testdriven.net/downloads/releasenotes.html